Vl-as/my-first-project/README.md

 # my-first-project

-This is an example to practice using Git and GitHub
+This is an example to practice using Git and GitHub Hi